DEFENSE Critical METAL

 MINE-TO-MILITARY RELEVANCE

-ONTARIO ANTIMONY FOR A SECURE NORTH AMERICAN SUPPLY CHAIN
+ONTARIO ANTIMONY FOR A SECURE NORTH AMERICAN SUPPLY CHAIN.

-HIGH-GRADE STIBNITE CONFIRMED AT HOWELLS LAKE
+NEAR-NATIVE ANTIMONY CONFIRMED AT HOWELLS LAKE

 Metallic 3D speech bubble icon with a phone handset symbol inside on a gray gradient background.